Ski Hi Lee

-Robert E. Leedy (9 February 1921 – 31 May 1974) was a Canadian professional wrestler, boxer and actor, better known by his ring name, Ski Hi Lee (also spelled Sky Hi Lee, Sky High Lee, and Sky Hy Lee).
+Robert Hayes Leedy (9 February 1921 – 31 May 1974) was an American professional wrestler, boxer and actor, better known by his ring name, Ski Hi Lee (also spelled Sky Hi Lee, Sky High Lee, and Sky Hy Lee).
 Known for his great height and strength, he was described as the tallest professional wrestler of his era and as "among the roughest in the business".

 Early life

-Leedy was born on 9 February 1921 in Toronto, Ontario, Canada.
+Leedy was born on 9 February 1921 in Pierceton, Indiana, United States.